gabjou/DEGMM/README.md

   <img
   src="/figures/results.png"
   >
   <em>Results of the DEGMM clustering for bivariate exchangeable ensemble data of M=10 members, with n=10000 and K=3 gaussian components.
-DEGMM results are compared to a simple Gaussian mixture model using the Expectation-Maximisation algorithm</em>
+DEGMM results are compared to a simple Gaussian mixture model using the Expectation-Maximisation algorithm.
+Square symbolizes the cluster mean.</em>
 </figure>